Kinovarobotics/Kinova-Kortex3-Link6/api_python/README.md

 We assume the robot is using its default IP address: ``192.168.1.10``

-If you don't use the default IP address, you can add the argument --ip with the good IP of the robot.
+If you don't use the default IP address, you can add the argument --ip with the right IP of the robot.
 ```sh
 python3 --ip 192.168.2.22 <example-file>.py
 ```

-Before starting, ensure that you run the test in a safe area with some examples that contain movement.
+Before starting, ensure that you run the test in a safe area since some examples contain movement.
 Also, verify that your robot is correctly fixed to the working surface.

 Prerequisites:
 + The examples require a wired network connection to your computer
 + Configure a static IP address on your network interface (e.g. ``192.168.1.11/24``)

+Some examples may require json programs to be uploaded on your controller to be able to run as is.
+You can either find these programs in 400-Json_programs, or modify the examples to use your own programs.

 Now you're ready to run the examples.
 Each Python example has its own ``__main__`` instruction.
 You need only to ``cd`` into the example directory and invoke the Python file using the command: